Nancy H. Rogers: Education

+Rogers was the daughter of Clifford M. Hardin, Secretary of Agriculture in the Nixon Administration.
+She married Douglas Rogers, son of William P. Rogers, Nixon's Secretary of State in 1970.

 Rogers received her B.A. with highest distinction from the University of Kansas in 1969 and her J.D. from Yale Law School in 1972.

 Career

 Rogers clerked for U.S. District Judge Thomas D. Lambros in Cleveland and worked at the Cleveland Legal Aid Society.

 Rogers joined the faculty of the Ohio State University College of Law in 1975.
 She focused her studies on alternative dispute resolution, publishing a large number of journal articles and books, and she helped found the Ohio State Journal on Dispute Resolution, which is an official publication of the American Bar Association.

 On January 6, 2007, Rogers became the President of the Association of American Law Schools.
 Rogers was also a member of the Ohio Supreme Court Advisory Committee on Dispute Resolution since its inception in 1989, until 2005.

 On May 28, 2008, Governor Ted Strickland named Rogers as Attorney General, replacing Marc Dann.
 Rogers did not seek the position when it was up for reelection in November 2008 and returned to the Moritz faculty following the election.